 We and our collaboration partners have been able to continue to supply our clinical products to our patients and currently do not anticipate any interruptions in supply.
-To the extent our third-party manufacturers and supply chain suppliers are negatively impacted by COVID-19, we may not be able to provide continuous drug supply to our clinical sites and our clinical trials may be delayed or may not be completed which would have a material adverse effect on our business operations and performance.
+To the extent our third-party manufacturers and supply chain suppliers are negatively impacted by geopolitical events such as the military action initiated by Russia against Ukraine (and responses by the United States and certain other countries, including significant sanctions and trade actions against Russia), as well as the ongoing COVID-19 pandemic globally and in specific regions, such as China, or other actual or threatened public health epidemics or outbreaks, we may not be able to provide continuous drug supply to our clinical sites and our clinical trials may be delayed or may not be completed which would have a material adverse effect on our business operations and performance.